johnpapa/react-book-repo/redux/add-redux-to-react.md

   </React.Fragment>
 );
 ```

-What's interesting here is we see that it takes `items` and `onAddItem` as props.
-Now this is exactly what the `connect` method does for use when it glues together Redux container data/behaviour with a presentation component.
+What's interesting here is we see that it takes `items` and `onAddItem` as `props`.
+Now this is exactly what the `connect` method does for us when it glues together Redux container data/behaviour with a presentation component.
 Remember this from our container component:

 ```js
 const ListContainer = connect(